Jordan

 Capital gains

-Moreover, capital gains realised from the sale of shares (Ashom and Housas) of certain IT companies and establishments are exempt for the first sale and within 15 years from the date of their registration or 1 January 2019, whichever is earlier.
+Capital gains generated within the Kingdom are exempt from tax, except for gains realized from the sale of depreciable assets.
+Additionally, capital gains from the first sale of shares in certain IT companies and establishments are exempt for a period of up to 15 years from the date of their registration or from 1 January 2019, whichever is earlier.

 Dividend income